How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Select the graph or chart to be inserted into your content and click on the “insert” icon …
+Select the graph or chart to be added to your content and click on the “insert” icon …

-Once you have finished adding the item, click on Publish to publish (or update) your page or post …
+After you have finished adding your item, click on Publish to publish (or update) your page or post …

-After updating the post, click ‘View post’ to see it …
+After publishing your post, click ‘View post’ to see the end result …

-You will see your item in the content …
+You will see your chart or graph in the location where you placed the shortcode …

-As mentioned earlier, the plugin also displays responsive graphs for mobile device browsing …
+As mentioned earlier, Visualizer also displays responsive graphs for mobile screens …

-As you can see, Visualizer allows you to insert and customize dynamic charts and graphs in your content.
-You can change your data and your changes will automatically be reflected throughout your site.
-This makes managing dynamic graph information in WordPress really efficient.
+As you can see, the Visualizer plugin lets you add and customize dynamic charts and graphs in your content.
+You can modify your data and your changes will automatically be reflected throughout your site.
+This makes working with interactive graph information in WordPress very efficient.

-The developers of this plugin have created a series of step-by-step tutorials you can use to learn how to edit, customize and use the plugin.
+The developers of this plugin have created a number of step-by-step tutorials you can refer to for ways to edit, customize and use the Visualizer plugin for WordPress.

 Congratulations!
-Now you know how to easily insert eye-catching charts and graphs into WordPress.
+Now you know how to insert great-looking and dynamic bar charts and graphs into WordPress with WP Visualizer plugin.